 Impact

 The CVE involves the ipv6_rpl_srh_rcv function when decompressing a Source Routing Header (SRH).
-When the recompressed SRH is larger than the original, the code uses skb_push to consume unchecked headroom, resulting in a negative mac_header offset.
-This causes a 64 KiB out‑of‑bounds write to the packet buffer, as detected by KASAN.
-An attacker who can send a specially crafted IPv6 packet that forces the recompression to grow can leverage this flaw to corrupt memory, potentially gaining code execution on the affected system.
+When the recompressed SRH is larger than the original, the code uses skb_push to consume unchecked headroom, which produces a negative mac_header offset.
+This results in a 64 KiB out‑of‑bounds write to the packet buffer, as detected by KASAN.
+The flaw is a classic buffer overrun and also allows integer underflow leading to miscalculated headroom (CWE-131).
+Based on the description, it is inferred that an attacker can send a specially crafted IPv6 packet that forces the recompression to grow, thereby leveraging this flaw to corrupt memory and potentially gain code execution on the affected system.

 Affected Systems

-This flaw exists in the Linux kernel; no specific kernel versions are identified in the data.
-All distributions that ship the unpatched kernel should be considered affected until a build incorporating the fix is released.
+This flaw exists in the Linux kernel; all Linux distributions shipping an unpatched kernel version are potentially affected until a build incorporating the fix is released.

 Risk and Exploitability